mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 At first, we had the tests finding an error that we had on the definition of the limits.
 This was caused by a simple error in the implementation, mistaking `>` with `>=`.
 This, which seems like a detail, can change your product's behaviour drastically.
 After that, we were able to identify that our product was always offering gifts.
 The implementation had not taken into account that there were 2 "hidden" ranges, the ones with no gifts to offer.

-Just for fun, we can change the implementation with the same conditions that we did on the cherry pick example and see the impact of our tests.
+Just for fun, we can change the implementation with the same conditions that we did on the cherry-pick example and see the impact of our tests.

 ```jsx
 if (insertedNumber > 25)